-When that happens, sometimes you need a holiday from your travels, sometimes you just have to indulge your inner flashpacker and spoil yourself a little bit too.
+The human body isn’t made to run constantly without rest and relaxation and sometimes you just have to indulge your inner flashpacker and spoil yourself a little bit.
 The important thing is to remember that this is absolutely normal.

 This can mean anything from treating yourself to a nice private room once in a while, feeling the cool touch of air con on your skin as you fall asleep or the invigorating touch of a power shower, getting a cheap budget flight instead of a gruelling sleeper bus or even going wild on the menu at a slap up restaurant for a delicacy or two that you just can’t get at a street stall or food court.

 Well that is an important and fair question.
 After all you have saved up hard for your gap year, you are on a tight budget and you have to make sure your funds last right?
 That’s not unreasonable.

 Of course if you are backpacking through Europe, Australia, Singapore or any wealthy, developed nation then flashpacking becomes much more difficult and budgeting does become more of an absolute necessity unless you have really deep pockets, but many popular backpacker destinations such as South East Asia, the Indian subcontinent and parts of Africa and South and Central America for example are extremely accessible for most budgets.

 You can easily offset the extra expenditure of a few nights luxury or an extra activity by budgeting well for the majority of your trip.
 Staying in a beach hut for an extra week and simply relaxing with a good book doesn’t burn up much money and you will often (if you budgeted well) be under your daily budget if you stick to hostels and street food for a month or so but have allocated a slightly above average daily budget for those things, that means you should have a lump sum that has built up and that means with those extra savings every now and then you can splurge.
 It really isn’t that difficult.